vruusmann/openscoring.io/_posts/2022-05-06-sklearn_prediction_postprocessing.md

 ## PMMLPipeline "transformed prediction" API ##

-The `sklearn2pmml` package provides a `sklearn2pmml.pipeline.PMMLPipeline` class, which extends the `sklearn.pipeline.Pipeline` class with prediction post-processing.
+The `sklearn2pmml` package provides the `sklearn2pmml.pipeline.PMMLPipeline` class, which extends the `sklearn.pipeline.Pipeline` class with prediction post-processing.

 The idea is to attach a number of child transformers to the parent pipeline, one for each predict method: